 The Digital Future of Campus Communities

-As edtech heats up, new technologies are not only providing more interactive, engaging, and inclusive learning opportunities, they’re also revolutionizing our sense of community on campus—forecasting and responding to the evolution in the ways we engage with each other and the world around us.
+As edtech heats up, new technologies are not only providing more interactive, engaging, and inclusive learning opportunities, but they’re also revolutionizing our sense of community on campus—forecasting and responding to the evolution in the ways we engage with each other and the world around us.

-Cultural phenomenon such as Fortnite and NBA virtual reality goggles have spawned new dance moves and massive YouTube followings.
+Cultural phenomena such as Fortnite and NBA virtual reality goggles have spawned new dance moves and massive YouTube followings.
 Whether battling in an imaginary world, sitting courtside at a playoff game, or dancing alongside avatar friends at a virtual concert, immersive virtual technologies offer experiences only possible in this digital “third space” where spectators are more than witnesses—becoming active participants present in the evolution of a new kind of community.

 Online communities are certainly not new.
 For decades, social media, forums, and messaging boards have brought people together around common interests and shared goals.
-The explosion of emerging technologies, however, has ushered the possibilities of immersive experiences that replicate real-life and challenge traditional notions of community and the way we think of school communities.
+The explosion of emerging technologies, however, has ushered the possibilities of immersive experiences that replicate real life and challenge traditional notions of community and the way we think of school communities.

-Technologies such as haptic sensing, AR/VR, and gestural and voice-activated technologies are unlocking educational possibilities that not only meet current, prevailing social expectations but also expand community beyond the limitations of place, time, and resources.
-As schools look to preserve the social element of the campus as a place to learn leadership, empathy, problem-solving, and communication skills, these technologies, when used appropriately, can promote the development of these competences while meeting students where they are.
+Technologies such as haptic sensing, AR/VR, and gestural and voice-activated technologies are unlocking educational possibilities that not only meet current, prevailing social expectations but also expand the community beyond the limitations of place, time, and resources.
+As schools look to preserve the social element of the campus as a place to learn leadership, empathy, problem-solving, and communication skills, these technologies, when used appropriately, can promote the development of these competencies while meeting students where they are.

 Injecting physical touch into a virtual world, for example, haptic sensing replicates sensations from the smallest buzz and squishiest slime to the hum of a guitar string and the thud of a bowling ball.
 Students can give their best friend a hug or high-five, compete in a soccer match, or harmonize in a virtual band even when separated by an ocean.
-Adding new layers to our physical world, AR/VR creates a new or enhanced environment where virtual field trips can take classrooms to far away locations, exchange students are invited to share their experiences with students, and regular school programing and activities can be done alongside students from anywhere in the world.
+Adding new layers to our physical world, AR/VR creates a new or enhanced environment where virtual field trips can take classrooms to far away locations, exchange students are invited to share their experiences with students, and regular school programming and activities can be done alongside students from anywhere in the world.
 Imagine motioning or calling your environment to life.
-Among a world of possibilities, gestural and voice-activated technologies allow students to paint, turn up the music, and make characters move in a virtual space with the simple swipe of the hand.
+Among a world of possibilities, gestural and voice-activated technologies allow students to paint, turn up the music, and make characters move in a virtual space with a simple swipe of the hand.